-Ensuring staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others Empowering staff to share any low-level concerns as per section 7.7 of this policy Empowering staff to self-refer Addressing unprofessional behaviour and supporting the individual to correct it at an early stage Providing a responsive, sensitive and proportionate handling of such concerns when they are raised Helping to identify any weakness in the school's safeguarding system Responding to low-level concerns If the concern is raised via a third party, the headteacher will collect evidence where necessary by speaking: Directly to the person who raised the concern, unless it has been raised anonymously To the individual involved and any witnesses The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's code of conduct.
-The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.
-Record keeping All low-level concerns will be recorded in writing.
-In addition to details of the concern raised, records will include the context in which the concern arose, any action taken and the rationale for decisions and action taken.
-Records will be:
+- Ensuring staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others - > Empowering staff to share any low-level concerns as per section 7.7 of this policy - > Empowering staff to self-refer - > Addressing unprofessional behaviour and supporting the individual to correct it at an early stage - > Providing a responsive, sensitive and proportionate handling of such concerns when they are raised - > Helping to identify any weakness in the school's safeguarding system - Low level concerns are shared with staff during daily staff meetings by the DSL and DDSL, this allows staff to be aware of any concerns which may have a negative impact on the school's day

+Responding to low-level concerns

+If the concern is raised via a third party, the headteacher will collect evidence where necessary by speaking:

+- > Directly to the person who raised the concern, unless it has been raised anonymously - > To the individual involved and any witnesses

+The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's staff code of conduct (Handbook).
+The headteacher will be the ultimate decision-maker in respect of all low-level concerns.